unplugin/unplugin-vue-components/README.md

 ## TypeScript

-To have TypeScript support for auto-imported components, there is [a PR](https://github.com/vuejs/vue-next/pull/3399) to Vue 3 extending the interface of global components.
-Currently, [Volar](https://github.com/johnsoncodehk/volar) has supported this usage already, if you are using Volar, you can change the config as following to get the support.
+To get TypeScript support for auto-imported components, there is [a PR](https://github.com/vuejs/vue-next/pull/3399) to Vue 3 extending the interface of global components.
+Currently, [Volar](https://github.com/johnsoncodehk/volar) has supported this usage already.
+If you are using Volar, you can change the config as following to get the support.

 ```ts
 Components({